DFSP Settlement in Real-Time Retail Payments Systems: June 2020 Update

 Glossary

 The glossary is a definition of terms within the private operating rules.
 This includes defining entities who are affected by the rules, including participants (direct, and in some cases, indirect), operators, processors, third parties, etc.As an example, here is a link to the L1P Glossary.
-Please note, this glossary… Read More
+Please note, this… Read More

 Governance

 Ownership: These rules (or provisions in the scheme by-laws) specify who owns the scheme; how ownership can change in the future; and how the scheme board operates.Membership: Rules (or provisions in the scheme by-laws) specify who may join the scheme as a participant.
-There may be requirements for capital adequacy… Read More
+There may be requirements for capital… Read More

 Blockchain Technologies